Urban Jungle: Gameplay

 The player drives a car through Rijeka, performing time-limited missions.
+The game has an "infinite" number of tasks and the goal is to drive as long as possible without committing a violation.
 After each completed mission, they are rewarded with money and penalised for breaking traffic laws.
 If enough in-game money is accrued, it is possible to buy better cars.
 Money can also be spent on fuel, repairs of damage resulting from crashes, and traffic infractions.
 The player must be careful not to hit pedestrians, which are, in order to avoid graphic violence, represented by crash test dummies.
 If the player accumulates too much damage on their car or too many penalty points, or hits a police officer, the game ends.

 A driver's education mode was added to the game in a 2007 update, entitled Urban Jungle: Autoškola v1.1 (autoškola means "driving school" in Croatian).
 The player has to complete driving exams at a test track before being allowed to undertake driving missions.
 The update also featured more detailed graphics, a renewed car pool and more complicated missions.
 The developers also added weather, the ability to go sightseeing in-game as a pedestrian, the ability to receive insurance reimbursement for damage caused by non-player cars, and the ability to purchase a new vehicle through a bank loan.